kborling/angular-mode/README.md

 # Angular Mode

 Angular Mode enhances your workflow by providing an interactive API for Angular CLI commands and allows you to quickly open schematic files such as components, services, and more through a dedicated keymap.
+Additionally, you can conveniently jump between corresponding component files, such as templates, components, tests, and stylesheets.

 ## Keybindings